 - Proper use of the word in 5 different sentences.
 Underline the vocabulary word.

 a.
 The soldier faced much adversity as he stared his many enemies in the face.

 - Vocabulary Word Spider: Draw a simple spider illustration with a body and 8 legs.
 Place the vocabulary word on the body and a synonym at the end of each leg.

 - Creative Story: Write a creative story using the vocabulary word and my choice of 4 synonyms for the word from the spider on the back.
 The more creative the better, using characters, dialogue, and a colorful illustration!

 - Presentation: Present my creative story to my parents for critique and encouragement.
 Check off here when complete: √

 - After your child has made his or her entries for a week’s 5 words, give him or her a short oral test, with the spiral notebook pages in hand for your reference.
 For each word, ask a question from each of the first 4 activities on the page.
 Have your child also share his or her favorite creative story of the week.

 As a parent, you are well aware of the critical importance of a quality English Language Arts education for your child.
 98thPercentile is here to help your child succeed!
 We deliver quality instruction for all six facets of English Language Arts education, including vocabulary, through our accelerated learning content-mastery program.
-If you are interested in partnering with us for your child’s English Language Arts educational needs, Try us for one week for FREE with no strings attached.
+If you are interested in partnering with us for your child’s English Language Arts educational needs.